anilkumarbp/ringcentral-swiftv2.0/README.md

 # Sending SMS

-The follow method call is used to send a SMS.
+The following method call is used to send a SMS.
 ```swift
 platform.post("/account/~/extension/~/sms", body :
     [ "to": [["phoneNumber": "18315941779"]],